- Oracle has leveled some heavy criticisms at Rimini Street.

 TomorrowNow also pleaded guilty to federal criminal charges of computer fraud and copyright infringement, paying a $20 million fine.”

-What we do not know is how much of that behaviour was support by SAP or the management left in place by Rimini Street’s previous founders.
+What we do not know is how much of that behavior was support by SAP or the management left in place by Rimini Street’s previous founders.
 SAP did not purchase TomorrowNow to get into the support business but to convert Oracle customers to SAP customers.
 SAP tends to very badly manage its acquisitions, resulting in most of the leadership and most influential individuals in the acquired company to leave not long after an acquisition.
-Furthermore, and the entire purchase was in effect a competitive intelligence acquisition, so we would have to investigate to see if any of these behaviours engaged in by SAP when they owned TomorrowNow had precursors in the previous management.
+Furthermore, and the entire purchase was in effect a competitive intelligence acquisition, so we would have to investigate to see if any of these behaviors engaged in by SAP when they owned TomorrowNow had precursors in the previous management.

 “Oracle subsequently filed a motion for summary judgment that was granted in February 2014.
 In Oracle’s motion, the company alleged that Rimini Street had infringed Oracle’s copyrights on its JD Edwards, PeopleSoft, and Siebel software.
 In that ruling, the court noted that Oracle’s PeopleSoft licenses specifically restrict use of the software to the customer’s “facility.”
 Since Rimini Street was using the software at its own facilities, it was infringing Oracle’s copyrights.”